videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 a way to replace ThreadLocalRandom implementation.
 If we read Steele's et al paper we see that they reviewed `MRG32k3a` but they saw it didn't fit their selection criteria, because it wouldn't allow to split the stream beyond 192 sub-threads.
-I've would assume that the authors of the INRIA paper didn't know about Steele's paper at the time of publication.
+I would assume that the authors of the INRIA paper didn't know about Steele's paper at the time of publication.